 Normalization and filtering of oligonucleotide arrays are optional.
 In case of normalization, the user needs to specify the type of normalization method(s).
-Note that, both types of
+Note that, both types of normalization methods can be applied on data at the same time.
+For the filtering option, user needs only to specify lower cut percentage of genes.

 The clustering of data is done at the server side.
-Upon pressing the execute button, the dialog will send the data and clustering parameters to the server.
-After clustering finishes, the server sends an XML based Patika Clustering Analysis File (pcaf) for persistence storage.
+Upon pressing the "Execute" button, the dialog will send the data and clustering parameters to the server.
+When clustering finishes, the server sends an XML-based Patika Clustering Analysis File (.pcaf) for persistence storage.